 Biochemical mechanisms for harm are uncertain

 This subsection contextualizes the various potential mechanisms for harm that have been proposed to explain associations between the intake of animal source foods and disease [Hammerling et al. 2016; Jeyakumar et al. 2017; Nordhagen et al. 2020; De Smet & Van Hecke 2024].
 As shown below, these mechanisms are largely unproblematic, except for some predisposed populations or when the application of excessive food processing exerts a clear harmful effect.
-In all cases, a distinction needs to be made between potential hazards and actual risks.
+One of the key take-aways is that one needs to be cautious when extrapolating isolated mechanistic outcomes from experimental models to human health, not in the least because data from animal models of metabolic disease need careful evaluation [Klatt et al. 2024].
+Moreover, in all cases, a distinction needs to be made between potential hazards and actual risks.

 Saturated fat and dietary cholesterol